Andy0903/DiscordBot_PostGraphs/README.md

 A discord bot made to show graphs of a specific servers users post counts.

 ### Commands
-!graph - displays a pie diagram of total posts made by everyone on the server.
+!graph pie - displays a pie diagram of total posts made by everyone on the server.
+!graph bar - displays a bar diagram of total posts made by everyone on the server.

 ### Installation
 Write the token associated with your bot in the conf file on the first line.